baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

   - Opening days: the number of days that the work center opens, the first day is always considered to be a Monday.
   - Slot length: the length of each time slot in minutes.
   - Starting date: the first day that has to be solved.
   - Starting hour: the hour the work center opens.

+- Requirements: table indicating which requirements should be complied and which not

+    - Skills: true or false
+    - Skills employees: true or false
+    - Skill demand: true or false
+    - Employee holidays: true or false
+    - Store holidays: true or false
+    - Employee downtime: true or false
+    - Employee preferences: true or false